BendyLand/file-line-counter/README.md

 # File Line Counter

-Count the number of non-empty lines of a given file type.
+Counts the number of non-empty lines of a given file type.

 ## Usage
 ```bash